lacounty-isab/workshops/git/readme.md

   server we're likely to use with HTTPS is GitHub.
 The `ca-bundle.crt` file should be sufficient for that.

-* The **Configurating line ending conversions** is a tricky decision.
+* The **Configurating line ending conversions** can be a tricky decision.
+For most cases, the first option is appropriate.
   A common problem with source controlling text files is that one user with a Linux or OS X workstation will check in a file with LF endings.
 Then a Windows user will check out the file, change a single line, and commit the change.
 But the